 |---|---|---|

-| Approval process | Formal SUBTEL certification required before commercialization | Technical self-declaration + QR code (no prior certification for most equipment) |
+| Approval process | Formal SUBTEL certification required before commercialization | Technical self-declaration + QR code |

 | Processing times | Weeks or months waiting for approval | Immediate (once technical documentation prepared) |